-Now in its third year, the Race Ambassador program is meant to inspire, motivate and encourage runners.
+Now in its fourth year, the Race Ambassador program is meant to inspire, motivate and encourage runners.
 Race Ambassadors are super-fans of the Maine Marathon and are eager to share the event with others online and in real life.
 That might mean leading a group run, holding an information session outside of Maine, or sharing their training regime through social media.
-Applications for the 2020 Maine Marathon will open in late fall 2019.